Descartes

 When planning your delivery routes, it is best not to assign deliveries by postcode areas.
 In the UK a postcode typically accounts for 15 properties but can be anywhere between 1 and 100 properties.
 In urban areas, these properties will most likely be very close together, while rural properties could be much further apart but still covered by one postcode.
 Planning your delivery routes by postcode might mean some drivers covering much greater distances and being unable to complete their scheduled deliveries.
 Or even worse the driver breaking drivers’ hours regulations to make all the deliveries.

-Selecting a routing software solution that takes into account the exact location of a property and the accurate travel time between deliveries will ensure a fairer workload between drivers and that the allocated deliveries for each driver will be possible in the allocated time and within drivers’ hours rules.
+Selecting a routing solution that takes into account the exact location of a property and the accurate travel time between deliveries will ensure a fairer work split between drivers and that the allocated deliveries for each driver will be possible in the allocated time and within drivers’ hours rules.

 Look to select delivery route planning software that has analytics built into it, this will help you analyse your deliveries and make improvements for the future.
-Ideally the software will use the latest is Artificial Intelligence (AI) and machine learning to improve results as you go.
+Ideally, the software will use Artificial Intelligence (AI) and machine learning to improve results as you go.

 10. Choose the right software